 Global Server Coverage

-Access to Netflix shouldn’t be an issue, no matter where you roam, due to the 1,500+ servers this provider has stationed in 94 countries around the globe.
+Access to Netflix shouldn’t be an issue, no matter where you roam, due to the nearly 5,600 servers this provider has stationed in close to 60 countries around the globe.

-If you dig Bitcoin, you can use it to pay for your subscription, keeping your payment information undercover.
+If you use Bitcoin, you can use it to pay for your subscription, keeping your payment information undercover.
 (Use a tossable email address for additional anonymity.)

 When VPN Unlimited can’t help you get around Netflix roadblocks, don’t stand for it.
 Check out a VPN service that will always do its best to keep your Netflix sessions clean and green.

 NordVPN keeps its customers streaming strong.
 The provider offers quick support response times when new IP addresses are needed, provides plenty of bandwidth for smooth streaming, offers top-notch privacy protections, and more.

 VPN Unlimited VPN FAQs

 Is It Legal to Use a VPN to Access Netflix?

 As long as the country you’re in allows the use of a VPN, it is completely legal to use a VPN to access Netflix and its content.
 However, if Netflix detects that you’re using a VPN, it’s almost guaranteed that they’ll block the IP address your VPN is using.
 They could also cancel your subscription but I've never heard of this happening.

 How Do I Stream Netflix With a VPN?